Cover Image for How to Invest and Retire Early Using the Rule #1 Strategy

 1) Buy Stock in Businesses That You Love

 As investors, we have a duty to buy businesses that match our values.
-Purchase a business in something that you spend your money in, a company that you know.
-Over time we can expect to be rewarded for doing this in dividends and great returns.
+Purchase a business in something that you spend your money on.
+That would be a company that you know.
+Over time, we can expect to be rewarded for doing this with dividends and great returns.

 2) Rule #1 Investors Do Not Speculate